shwina/still-magic/_en/branches.md

 The biggest benefit of having a second person work on a programming project is not getting twice as much code written, but having a second pair of eyes look at the software.
-{% include ref key="s:review" %} will discuss how to do code review, but a good first step depends on using a branch-per-feature workflow.
+{% include xref key="s:review" %} will discuss how to do code review, but a good first step depends on using a branch-per-feature workflow.

 In order for someone to review your change,